 The TCs EWS in the French Overseas Territories is ruled under the leading authority of the main local administrative authority.
 The regulatory framework governing the French TCEWS is defined in a specific reference official administrative document which is a SOP that describes all the procedures and protocols ruling the warning system and which also provides guidelines and action sheets for all the different departments and partners involved in the crisis and emergency management.
-Actions taken by emergency management included preparations of emergency shelters, cancelling school attendance, preventive evacuation of people requiring medical care at home, closing roads exposed to landslides and coastal submersion and preparation of lock down during the red alert phase.
+Actions taken by emergency management included preparations of emergency shelters, cancelling school attendance, preventive evacuation of people requiring medical care at home, closing roads exposed to landslides and coastal inundation and preparation of lock down during the red alert phase.

 The TC Warning System is based on a chronological countdown implying shifting and increasing the warning level whenever the threat is being confirmed and the deadline for a potential impact from the storm approaches.
 The different stages of the TC Warning System (pre-alert stage, orange alert stage and red alert stage) have been well anticipated, resulting in an efficient preparedness of all partners involved the emergency management.
 Orange alert stage was declared 24 hours before “cyclonic conditions” are expected to affect the island.
 The red stage of alert has been declared by the Prefect with a 5-hour prior notice in order to give enough time to everyone to go back home or to go to a safe place.
 During a red stage of alert all activities stop, and everyone is compelled to stay home or in a shelter — moving out being liable to a fine.

 Uncertainty plays a vital role into what actions are to be taken.
 Uncertainties in track, intensity and wind extension forecasts leads to major uncertainties regarding impacts, especially for small islands.
 In order to improve communication regarding uncertainties Météo-France now provide to local authorities a specific “timeline” product displayed for “worst-case scenario” and “average scenario”.
-It integrates prediction of alert level changes and expected impacts for each parameter (wind, rainfall amounts and coastal submersion) at more local scale including local vulnerabilities.
+It integrates prediction of alert level changes and expected impacts for each parameter (wind, rainfall amounts and coastal inundation) at more local scale including local vulnerabilities.
 This bulletin has become a key product for emergency management coordination briefings.
 Providing alternative scenarios for decision-making process is crucial to be prepared to different scenarios (including a direct impact of the dangerous inner core of Batsirai).

-1.4.2 Maintaining a close cooperation between MNHS, partners and partners
+1.4.2 Maintaining a close cooperation between NMHS, partners and stakeholders

 The Governance is under the leading authority of the Prefect assisted by sub-prefects based in the different subregions (they are three of us in La Réunion Island).
 In terms of emergency management, the armed wing of the Prefect is the Civil Defence administration.
 Météo-France is the official institution which is recognized as the unique technical adviser of the Prefect and of the local authorities.
 At the local level each mayor is in charge of protecting the citizens of his municipality and as such has authority to take all necessary measures the meteorological situation would require.

-This event showcases the importance of a close collaboration among partners and partners in providing the most relevant information for an evolving hazardous event, resulting in NMHS, DMO (Disaster Management Organizations), NGOs, broadcast and print media working together, with one voice, through an authoritative source.
+This event showcases the importance of a close collaboration among partners and stakeholders in providing the most relevant information for an evolving hazardous event, resulting in NMHS, DMO (Disaster Management Organizations), NGOs, broadcast and print media working together, with one voice, through an authoritative source.
 Pre-season training sessions and exercise are crucial in this context to build trust, understanding and awareness.
 One of the recommendations of the post-evaluation report carried out by Civil Defence will be to increase the number of participants (up to 250) of the pre-TC season seminar in La Réunion.